Homepage

 Prescription Ordering

-We have changed our process for ordering prescriptions, the prescription request box has now been removed as a method of ordering medication.
-You can use the following methods to order prescriptions:
+We have changed our process for ordering prescriptions.
+The request box has now been removed from the foyer.

 ‘Our aim is to provide the best possible health care for you and your family.’
 Our practice is classified as semi-rural, based in a purpose built health centre in the heart of the community in Holmes Chapel.